EveripediaNetwork/iq-login/README.md

 ## 🌟 Introduction

 @everipedia/iq-login is a package that provides easy integration of IQ.wiki login functionality into your Next.js applications.
-It allows users to authenticate using their IQ.wiki credentials seamlessly.
+It allows users to authenticate using their crypto wallet and web3auth with rainbow kit seamlessly.

 ## 📦 Installation